andrey-mokhov/graphql-php/docs/en/spiral/abstract-object-type.md

         <td valign="top">
             <p>
-                It is recommended to define a <code>callable</code> structure, even if The <code>callable</code> structure is visible only within the class.
+                It is recommended to define a <code>callable</code> structure, even if the <code>callable</code> structure is visible only within the class.
             </p>
             <p>It is acceptable to define it as:</p>
             <ul>